Unión Mirave

 Club Deportivo Unión Mirave is a Peruvian football club, located in the city of Ilabaya, Tacna, Peru.

 History

 Unión Mirave was founded in 1977.
-The club is one of the most popular teams of Tacna with the Coronel Bolognesi, Unión Alfonso Ugarte and Mariscal Miller.
+The club is one of the most popular teams of Tacna along with Coronel Bolognesi, Unión Alfonso Ugarte and Mariscal Miller.

-In 2010 Copa Perú, the club classified to Regional Stage, but was eliminated by FBC Aurora in the semifinals.
+In 2010 Copa Perú, the club qualified to Regional Stage, but was eliminated by FBC Aurora in the semifinals.

 Rivalries

 Unión Mirave has had a long-standing rivalry with Unión Alfonso Ugarte and Mariscal Miller.